 In the most western edge of the Rural Municipality of Reynolds is a settlement commonly known today as Richer East.
-This settlement, previously known La Coulee St. Onge (Brokenhead) was established by a group of Saulteaux Indians.
+This settlement, previously known as La Coulee St. Onge (Brokenhead) was established by a group of Saulteaux Indians.
 The name "Brokenhead” originated from a fight that took place between two

 Indians resulting in a blow to ones head; hence the name "Brokenhead”.
 The first pioneers began to settle in this area around 1895.
 Here the pioneers struggled to maintain a way of life.
 A community began to develop with a store, a chapel and saw mills.